coderefinery/jupyter/_episodes/01-motivation.md

 # Jupyter Notebooks

 ## Some history
-- In 2014, Fernando Pérez announced a spin-off project from IPython called Project Jupyter, moving the notebook and other language-agnostic parts of IPython to Jupyter
+- In 2014, Fernando Pérez announced a spin-off project from IPython called Project Jupyter, moving the notebook and other language-agnostic parts of IPython to Jupyter.
-- The name "Jupyter" derives from Julia+Python+R, but today Jupyter kernels exist for [dozens of programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels)
+- The name "Jupyter" derives from Julia+Python+R, but today Jupyter kernels exist for [dozens of programming languages](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
 - Galileo's publication in a pamphlet in 1610 in Sidereus Nuncius, one of the first notebooks!
 <img src="http://media.gettyimages.com/photos/pages-from-sidereus-nuncius-magna-by-galileo-galilei-a-book-of-and-picture-id90732970" width="500">